varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 This information is normally presented by the source as an additional attribute indicating that the row has been deleted.

-For source systems with hard deletes and no mechanism to present these deleted, consider using the Delete Detection feature in BimlFlex: @bimlflex-delete-detection
+For source systems with hard deletes and no mechanism to present these deleted, consider using the Delete Detection feature in BimlFlex: [](xref:bimlflex-delete-detection)

 The IsDeleted flag is an optional query helper attribute.
 It is used together with the `RowChangeType` attribute and it is possible to derive the `IsDeleted` value by interpreting the `RowChangeType` in the query.